Ancient-grain spelt is enjoying a well-deserved renaissance! Don’t miss out on all the protein, fiber and chewy texture in the Layered Spelt Salad.

 Are you looking for better heart health, improved digestion, or increased energy?
 Add whole grains to your grocery cart.

-If you’ve heard it once, you’ve heard it a hundred times; whole grains are good for you.
+If you’ve heard it once, you’ve heard it dozens of times; whole grains are good for you.
 It’s their fiber, vitamins and minerals that make them the darling of your plate.

 Research published in The American Journal of Clinical Nutrition, reported that, compared to those eating only refined grains, whole-grain eaters absorbed fewer calories and burned more calories when at rest.
 To the tune of about 100 calories.